emichael/dslabs/labs/lab4-shardedstore/README.md

   should update its `AMOApplication` state.
 - Think about when it is okay for a server to give shards to the other server during re-configuration.
-- The search tests for this lab assume that your Paxos implementation is correct and only model check the new protocol.
+- The majority of the search tests for this lab assume that your Paxos implementation is correct and only model check the new protocol.
 They do this by instantiating all Paxos groups with a single server.
 Your Paxos implementation should be able to reach agreement in a single step when there is only one server.

 ## Part 3: Transactions